matheusfacure/matheusfacure.github.io/_posts/2020-06-17-into-to-causality.md

 \end{cases}
 $$

 The treatment here doesn't need to be a medicine or anything from the medical field.
 Istead, it is just a term we will use to denote some intervention for which we want to know the effect.
 In our case, the treatment is giving tablets to students.
 As a side note, you might sometimes see \\(D\\) instead of \\(T\\) to denote the treatment.
-The reason is because we sometimes also use \\(T\\) for time.
-Don't let this discourage you.

 Now, let's call \\(Y_i\\) the observed outcome variable for unit i.